Justin-Tan/generative-compression/README.md

 |![gen_loss](images/results/generator_loss.png) | ![discriminator_loss](images/results/discriminator_loss.png) |

 ## Pretrained Model
-You can find pretrained models for global compression with a channel bottleneck of `C = 8` (corresponding to a 0.072 bpp representation) and multiscale discriminator loss under `<dropbox link here>`.
-The model was trained for 64 epochs on the train split of the [Cityscapes](https://www.cityscapes-dataset.com/) `leftImg8bit` dataset.
+You can find pretrained models for global compression with a channel bottleneck of `C = 8` (corresponding to a 0.072 bpp representation) under `<dropbox link here>`.
+The model was subject to the multiscale discriminator and feature matching losses, and conditioned on semantic label maps (see the `cGAN/` folder).
+The model was trained for 50 epochs on the train split of the [Cityscapes](https://www.cityscapes-dataset.com/) `leftImg8bit` dataset for the images and used the `gtFine` dataset for the corresponding semantic maps.

 * Warning: Tensorflow 1.3 was used to train the models, but it appears to load without problems on Tensorflow 1.8.

 ## Details / extensions